Ziptility/RxDBDotNet/example/livedocs-client/README.md

 LiveDocs is a real-time collaborative document management system that allows users to create and manage workspaces, users, and live documents.
 This client application provides a user interface for interacting with the LiveDocs system, showcasing the following features:

-- Real-time synchronization with a GraphQL backend
+- Real-time synchronization with the RxDBDotNet GraphQL backend
 - Offline-first capabilities using RxDB
 - CRUD operations for Workspaces, Users, and LiveDocs
 - Responsive UI built with Material-UI